-USS Bowfin Submarine and Museum
+USS Bowfin Submarine Museum

 Submarines have been in development by the U.S. for a very long time.
 The very first submersible in the world was built in 1775 during the Revolutionary War.
 Submersibles continued to be developed and used in the Civil War and into WW1.
-Although there were lives lost during the submarines development it would prove to be an indispensable part of naval warfare by the outset of WW2.
+Although there were lives lost during the sub development it would prove to be an indispensable part of naval warfare by the outset of WWII.

 The very first submersible in the world, named the “Turtle”, was built in New Haven Connecticut and was designed to attach bombs to the hull of British warships in New York Harbor during the Revolutionary War.
 The pedal-powered sub and it’s single operator were able to approach the ships undetected but unable to attach the bombs.
 Though unsuccessful this machine led to the development of today’s modern submarines and forever changed the ideas and strategies for Naval warfare.

 During the Civil War the Confederate Army built a submarine called the H.L Hunley, named after the boatʻs designer and builder.
 Launched in 1863 it proved to be a dangerous machine.
 Designed and built in Mobile Alabama it was shipped by rail to South Carolina to combat a Union blockade of Charleston Bay.